cnlohr/wiflier/README.md

 WARNING: Everything surrounding a control loop in control.c for flight IS SUPER JANKEY AND TOTALLY NOT HOW IT SHOULD BE!

-WARNING: I had to modify my current board to add pullups on the I2C and short out the AVR's reset to VBat, otherwise it seemed to reboot randomly during flight.
-I am also getting trashed IMU data periodically.
+WARNING: When I operated the PWM at 3kHz, I had to modify my current board to add pullups on the I2C and short out the AVR's reset to VBat, otherwise it seemed to reboot randomly during flight.

 Do you think quadcopters are neat?
 Eh, not really for me...
 BUT I THINK ESP8266's ARE AWESOME!
 So, I slapped an LSM9DS1 IMU, a BMP085 barometer and an AVR co-processor with 4 PWM output drivers to a PCB small enough to fit in a hubsan X4 quadcopter.